Fl00rtje/api_return_sum/README.md

 # API

 Welcome!
 This API returns the sum of two numbers.
+This project is written in Python and the Django REST framework.

 ### How to start with the project
 1. Create a new directory